fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 `
 ```

-So the template literal in the *PERSON_DETAILS* variable is now inserted as part of the *FIND_PERSON* template literal.
+So the template literal in the <code>PERSON_DETAILS</code> variable is now inserted as part of the <code>FIND_PERSON</code> template literal.
 In practice, the end result is exactly the same as in the earlier example, where the fragment was defined directly alongside the query.

 ### Subscriptions